gmmorrow/tomss_email/README.md

 6. Added < tr > in footer logo section (Line 803)

+7. Added "-self" to css align property; align has to be followed by contents, item, or self(Line 193)

 8. alt= "TOM"--> "TOMS"(Line 242)

 9. alt= UPDATE ALT TEXT -->Women's Slipons(Line 278)